city_hall

 All federal funds must be allocated by December 31, 2024 and spent by December 31, 2026.
 Any remaining funds must be returned to the U.S. Treasury.

-An internal Equitable Recovery Coordinating Committee will oversee the allocation and disbursement of all ARPA funds.
+An internal Equitable Recovery Coordinating Committee oversaw the allocation and disbursement of all ARPA funds.
 The Committee is composed of City Cabinet Chiefs, including the Chief Policy and Strategic Planning, the Chief of Equity and Inclusion, the Chief Financial Officer, and the Chief of Community Engagement.
 It has been informed by public feedback through the Let's Go Better ARPA Listening Tour in Fall 2021 and the FY23 Budget Listening Sessions.

 The City of Boston must submit to the U.S. Treasury:

-2. annual recovery plan performance reports
+2. An annual recovery plan performance report

+As of the end of 2024, all ARPA funds have been allocated.
 For the latest news, please continue to check this website. which is updated frequently.
 If you have any questions, do not hesitate to email recover@boston.gov.

 Back to top